-This policy applies to ALL members of staff, volunteers, and Managers of West Byfleet Nursery.
+This policy applies to all members of staff and managers and volunteers of the setting.

-This policy applies where there are safeguarding concerns regarding children who attend the setting but may also apply to other children connected to the setting, for example siblings or younger staff (under 18's) or children on student/work placements.
+This policy applies where there are any safeguarding concerns regarding children who attend the settings but may also apply to other children connected to the setting, for example, siblings or younger staff (under 18s) or children on student/work placements.

-The Managers and DSLs will review this policy at least annually.
-This policy will additionally be updated in line with changes in local and national guidance and legislation.
+The managers and DSLs of the setting will review this policy at least annually.
+This policy will additionally be updated in line with changes in Local and National Guidance and Legislation.